Shamsuthab/assignment-3/README.md

 Problems Faced:
 - i had a hard time moving files
 - i used a bit of help from ai to learn and do the code
+- and it was a bit challenging
+-